Detection of GW200105 with a targeted eccentric search: Results

 To validate the performance of a search and assess its sensitivity to compact binary mergers, simulated signals from such sources are injected into the data and subsequently analyzed.
 A robust analysis should recover sufficiently loud injections that are within the search parameter space and minimally affected by data quality issues.
 The search sensitivity is quantified in terms of the product of the sensitive volume and time, $\langle VT \rangle$, which is proportional to the fraction of injections recovered by the search with a detection statistic above a threshold, typically given in terms of IFAR~\cite{Tiwari:2017ndi}.

 We generate two populations of compact binaries with nonprecessing spins, one that is eccentric and one that is quasi-circular, each containing $\sim 30,000$ binaries covering the analysis times of the searches conducted here.
 The ranges of intrinsic parameters for these populations are considered such that 90\% credible intervals of mass, spin, and eccentricity posteriors reported in~\cite{Morras:2025xfu} are covered.
 Both sets of injections are uniformly distributed in distances between 40 and 1000 Mpc and isotropically on the sky.
 We will denote a uniform distribution in the range $(x,y)$ by $\mathrm{U}(x,y)$.
 The component masses in the detector frame are drawn from $m^{}_1 \in \mathrm{U}(9.45,\,12.27) M^{}_\odot$, $m^{}_2 \in \mathrm{U}(1.45,\,1.87)M^{}_\odot $ with primary spin magnitude $\chi_1^{} \in \mathrm{U}(0,\,0.4)$, secondary spin magnitude $\chi_2^{}\in \mathrm{U}(0,\,0.05)$.
 The cosine of the inclination angle of a source is drawn from $\mathrm{U}(0, 1)$, while the polarization angle has a distribution $\mathrm{U}(0, \pi)$.
-For the eccentric population, eccentricity at 20 Hz and the mean anomaly of the periastron are distributed uniformly with $e_{20}^{} \in \mathrm{U}(0.047,0.153)$ and $\mathrm{U}(0,2\pi)$, respectively.
+For the eccentric population, eccentricity at 20 Hz are distributed uniformly with $e_{20}^{} \in \mathrm{U}(0.047,0.153)$.
 Eccentric injections are generated using the {\tt TaylorF2Ecc} waveform approximant while quasi-circular injections use {\tt TaylorF2}.

 Both sets of injections are added to the data and analyzed with the eccentric and quasi-circular template banks.
 Searches compute various statistics, including the SNR $\rho$, the reduced chi-squared statistics $\chi_r^{2}$, and the IFAR values for recovered injections.